 -Do you tune with a "machine" or by ear?

-The gold standard tuning device – The Sanderson AccuTuner - is $1600, and takes several months and 100+ tunings to competently use.
-If you’d prefer, you can buy one the most expensive apps in Apple’s App Store –the Reyburn CyberTuner – for $999 This also takes technical mastery for proper use – think Photoshop – and is not for amateurs.
+The Granddaddy of tuning device – The Sanderson AccuTuner - was developed in the 1970s by Harvard physics professor and piano enthusiast Al Sanderson.
+The current model IV runs about $1600, and takes several months and 100+ tunings to competently use.
+There are several apps ranging from $300-$999.99 (the maximum price on Apple's App Store), with some requiring annual subscriptions fees.
+These apps take technical mastery of tuning for proper use, and the knowledge of an aural tuners to use properly; they are not for amateurs.
 Just like a pilot uses a GPS to fly in the clouds instead of ground based navigational aids, tuners rely on technology for a more refined experience on the typical piano.

 -How long does it take to tune a piano?

-This is a somewhat loaded question, but the simple answer is about 45 minutes to 1:15, unless I’m tired in which case it can add 30 minutes.
-If it takes much longer, the piano likely has a structural or mechanical problem with the action which hinders tuning efficiency, or it’s more than simply out of tune and in need of pitch adjustment.
+It takes about 45 minutes to an hour and 15 minutes.
+If it takes much longer than that, the piano likely has a structural or mechanical problem with the action which hinders tuning efficiency, or it’s more than simply out of tune and in need of pitch adjustment.
 Pitch Raising or Lowering typically takes 15-30 minutes, followed by a fine-tuning.

-Most of my appointments include more than tuning and include services beyond tuning so that I can leave your piano in optimal playing condition.
-Services include pedal adjustments, minor action refinements, and cleaning.
+Most of our appointments include more than tuning, such as pedal adjustments, minor action refinements, and cleaning.